VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/api/personnel_file_api/personnel_file_api_intro.md

 Each of these steps can be enhanced further by providing more options in the client application, such as retrieving a filtered list based on selection criteria entered by the user or showing the available documenttypes in a folder structure instead of a plain list.
 Also a document can be linked to an employee only, or to a specific employment of the employee.
 When a document is also linked to an employment, only users of Personnel File with authorization for that employment can view the document.

+## SchemaProcesses
+A number of 'schema' endpoints are provided to retrieve metadata about the relevant entities.
+The response of these endpoints provide lists of fields with their data type and maximum length.
+The available document types and folders can be retrieved using a schema endpoint.
+The schema endpoint 'Employee' provides a list of available fields of the entity Employee, while the normal endpoint 'Employees' provides an actual list of the available employees.

 ## Processes
 The following processes can be supported with the Personnel File API: